IV Provider Course - Frequently Asked Questions:

 Q: I'm in a hurry to get my IV certificate.
 How quickly can I obtain my certificate?

-A: Upon completing both modules, email our office support@CardiacEd.com, and we will complete you in both modules and issue your certificate via email.
+A: After you complete both modules, please email our office support@CardiacEd.com, and we will complete both modules and issue your certificate via email.

 Q: I'm a brand-new RN.
 Can I take this course?